jjongs2/trading-bot/README.md

 ## Prerequisites

 You need a pre-trained deep learning model and scalers.
+For more information, see [here](https://jjongs2.github.io/posts/trading-bot/).

 <br>